MP 12x8/4x3 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Advantages as well as disadvantages of neodymium magnets NdFeB.
+Advantages and disadvantages of neodymium magnets NdFeB.

-- They do not lose their power (of the magnet).
-After about 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose strength over time.
+After 10 years, their power decreases by only ~1% (theoretically),

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which expands the range of their possible uses.
+- Thanks to the flexibility in shaping or the ability to adapt to specific requirements – neodymium magnets can be produced in a wide range of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,
+- They can break as they are fragile when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder